xuset/tab-elect/README.md

 Attempt to elect this instance as the leader. `cb` is called with `cb(err, elected)` where `err` is null if there were no errors and `elected` is true if the instance is now the leader.
 This method throws an exception if it is called while the instance is the leader.

-### `te.depose()`
+### `te.stepDown()`

 Forces the instance to relinquish it's leadership status.
-All other instances will attempt to become the next leader.
+All other tab-elect instances will attempt to become the next leader.
 If the instance is not the leader then this method throws an exception.

 ### `te.destroy()`